What are the Seven Dimensions of Applied Behavior Analysis?

 Effective

 The effective dimensions asks if your intervention is working.
 Your treatment plans should be changing the behavior, and changing the behavior in the desired direction (either increased or decreased).
 Additionally, is the behavior change substantial and relevant?
+Interventions must lead to significant and meaningful change.

 Purchase BCBA Study Resources: BCBA Exam Prep

-BCBA study videos: YouTube
+BCBA study videos: ABA Exam Review YouTube

 RBT Study Materials: https://btexamreview.com